-I am now back in Manado, where I find the civilization and comfort of the modern world: air conditioning and hot water, shopping malls and sandwich club, mobile phone with a cell phone and high-speed internet connections...
+I am now back in Manado, where I find the civilization and comfort of the modern world: air conditioning and hot water, shopping malls and club-sandwiches, cell phones that pick up and high-speed internet connections...

 The hustle and bustle of Manado, the big city of North Sulawesi, with his mikrolets blue which are coming out in all directions, makes me feel strange, after this long journey through the immense island of Sulawesi.

-In Sulawesi, as soon as you stray a little from the busiest areas, it is impossible to find a computer with internet.
-Sometimes there's not even a mobile phone connection.
+In Sulawesi, as soon as you go away from the most frequented areas, it is impossible to find a computer with internet.
+Sometimes, there is not even a connection for the cell phone.
 (Hey hey!
-Finally a real holiday!)
+Finally a real vacation!)

 In short, for ten days, impossible to keep the blog ...
 I will complete it a posteriori.

-Here is already a little summary of my journey of the previous days.
-I will try to deliver the detail in a future article.
-Below, a map of the island, with my itinerary.
+So here is already a small summary of my journey of the previous days.
+I will try to give the details in a next article.
+Below, a map of the island, with my route.

 On the way to Poso Lake

 Saturday, July 14th : departure from Rantepao, by car with driver, rented with "my" Dutch, for a ride in central Sulawesi.
 Two nights near Lake Poso, in Siuri Cottages, not far from the city of Tentena.

 Beautiful region!
 Great waterfall (Saluopa) and nice beach near the lake.

-This corner of Sulawesi has unfortunately been deserted by tourists for several years, because of a serious conflict between Christians and Muslims, marked by numerous attacks, which have caused a lot of deaths ...
+This corner of Sulawesi is unfortunately deserted by tourists for several years, because of a serious conflict between Christians and Muslims, marked by many attacks, which have caused many deaths...